marhmue/SnackerTracker-Code---Core/README.md

 # 2024_SnackerTracker
-Analysis software for SnackerTracker behavioural data
+This repository contains software used to analyse SnackerTracker data.